Salah856/AWS_WhitePapers_Summary/Wordpress_Best_Practices.md

 In this case, you may need to consider options for improving your website’s performance.

-Before migrating to a multi-server, scalable deployment (discussed later in this paper), there are a number of performance and cost efficiencies you can apply.
+Before migrating to a multi-server, scalable deployment , there are a number of performance and cost efficiencies you can apply.

 These are good practices that you should follow anyway, even if you do move to a multi-server architecture.